Mackmiller/Classical-Music-Data-Driven-Story/README.md

 ## Data

-- Data was sent from Google world trends for musical composers Bach, Beethoven and Mozart.

-- Data was sent from Google world trends for the general search term "classical music".
+- Data was sent from Google world trends for musical composers Bach, Beethoven and Mozart and for the general search term "classical music".

 - Data spans from 2004-2017.